-Example reference entry
+Example API reference entry

 The following is a reference entry for one endpoint on a fictional API.
 This is just one way to represent all the necessary information.